davidosomething/dotfiles/vim/README.md

 - A bunch of `c` mappings are now operators that toggle camelcase (e.g., `cc` which was previously equivalent to `C`).
 See `plugin/operator.vim`
 - normal `<C-g>` -- gitgutter toggle (originally file status)
-- normal `S` -- Syntastic check and :Errors (originally substitute line and continue in insert mode)

 ## Junk defaults and unmapped keys